3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+// one disadvantage is you dont know how many stops you have between stations and that was one of the principle goals of the app. placing the stations on the line in an array could help.  creating an array would keep you from calling each station by its name. you would have to look up the position of a station inside the array.

 ### 6. Doctor Appointment App